culvertsoft/mgen/index.md

 Welcome to the MGen project page!

-MGen is a toolkit for serializing, analyzing and modifying polymorphic objects through generic visitor methods, in a way that is storage format agnostic and backwards compatible.
+MGen is a toolkit for cross language object serialization.
+The MGen compiler generates classes accepting generic visitor objects which may implement serialization functionality.
+The MGen libraries provide serializers for JSON and binary formats.

-E.g. using MGen for c++ object serialization can look like this:
+Using MGen in C++ might look like this:

 {% highlight c++ %}